snowplow/composable-cdp-with-predictive-ml-modeling-accelerator/content/predictive_ml_models/_index.md

     style id3 fill:#f5f5f5,stroke:#333,stroke-width:1px
 {{</mermaid >}}

-In this chapter you will learn how to build a propensity to convert machine learning model with Databricks and MLflow from Snowplow behavioral data.
+In this chapter you will learn how to build a propensity to convert machine learning model with Snowplow behavioral data.
 You will then be able to use these predictions to intelligently target high propensity visitors in your campaigns.